simul/simul.github.io/unrealengine/index.md

 Installing the Plugin
 ---
-From Unreal Engine 4.9.2 onwards, binary installers are available from [https://simul.co/download](https://simul.co/truesky/download).
+For binary installations of Unreal Engine, binary trueSKY plugin installers are available from [https://simul.co/download](https://simul.co/truesky/download).
 For other versions, or if you have a version of Unreal Engine built from source, you will need to build the plugin.

+**Important**
+The stock binary version of Unreal does not deploy trueSKY files when packaging a project.
+You will see a black sky unless you deploy these files.
+See [Deployment](/unrealengine/Deploy) for instructions.

 How to build it
 ---